opensupporter/osdi-docs/canvassing_efforts.md

 ---
 layout: default
-title: Efforts
+title: Canvassing Efforts
 ---

-# Effort
+# Canvassing Effort

-This page defines the Effort resource.
+This page defines the Canvassing Effort resource.

-Efforts represent shifts in canvassing or phone banking, containing information about its start and end time, people to be canvassed or called, and a [Script](scripts.html) that is used for the shift.
+Canvassing Efforts represent shifts in door-to-door canvassing or phone banking, containing information about its start and end time, people to be canvassed or called, and a [Script](scripts.html) that is used for the shift.

 ### Sections